er1cstotle/lighthouse/lectures/w2d2/notes.md

 - synchronous code is blocking
 - asynchronous code is non-blocking

-Restaurant example
->A synchronous waiter would take an order from a customer deliver it to the cooks and then wait for the food to finish before taking another order.

->A more typical waiter is asynchronous.
-They take a customers order, deliver it to the chef then continue to take orders until the food finishes, at which point they give the meal to the customer.

 if you are curious on the topic you can do further reading here. https://nodejs.org/de/docs/guides/blocking-vs-non-blocking/

-### I/O

-- This is one thing that node typically handle async.
-It is one of those non-javascript operations I referred to above
-- short for input/output.
-Typically used to discuss when a program is communicating with "the outside world" perhaps an external data source like a database or api

-### Event loop

-- This is not a topic for today but I thought it important to touch on quickly
-- The event loop is what enables Javascript's asynchronous behavior
-- The loop pulls things out of the event queue and runs the task then goes back to the queue etc...

 ### JS examples